jhkeselman/RBE470x-project_team01/team01/project1/report.md

 Check if closer to the goal than monsters
     if so A* straight to goal
     else
-    Check if there is no bomb on the field and monsters if so check if the closest monster is within 5 A* steps and not at x=0 or y=0 if so place bomb
+    Check if there is no bomb on the field and for the presence of monsters if so check if the closest monster is within 5 A* steps and not at x=0 or y=0 if so place bomb
     Check again if bomb is on the field or is being placed on the field